-McKendry joined ESPN in 1996 as a SportsCenter anchor, shifting to ESPNEWS for the launch of that 24-hour sports news network.
-She returned to SportsCenter later that year, co-hosting its weekend morning and weekday 6 p.m. editions.
+McKendry joined ESPN in 1996 as a SportsCenter anchor, shifting to ESPNEWS for the 1997 launch of the 24-hour sports news network.
+She returned to SportsCenter later that year, co-hosting the weekend morning and weekday 6 p.m. editions.
 From its debut in August 2008, Chris McKendry co-hosted the mid-day SportsCenter on ESPN.

 Along the way, McKendry added hosting the ABC and ESPN coverage of the Little League World Series and served as co-host of ESPN’s coverage of the Winter X Games and late-night host for the X Games in 1997 and 1998.
 She was the sideline reporter for ESPN, ESPN2 and ABC Sports’ telecasts of the 1999 FIFA Women’s World Cup, and has hosted the ESPN’s coverage of the National Spelling Bee.
 McKendry also served as a columnist on ESPN.com‘s “Page Two” In 2001 and 2002.

 Previously, she worked as a sports anchor/reporter at All-News Channel/Conus in Minneapolis (1993-94), an update anchor for USA Network (1993-94) and Newsport (1994) and as a producer for Fox News Service in Washington, D.C.
 (1992-93).

-Born in Philadelphia, McKendry was graduated from Drexel University in 1990 with a degree in Humanities.
+Born in Philadelphia, McKendry was graduated from Drexel University in 1990 with a bachelor’s degree in Humanities.
 A dean’s list scholar for three years, McKendry attended Drexel on a tennis scholarship.
-She resides in Connecticut with her husband and two sons.

 – 30 –